Blogs

-- P60 is issued at the end of the tax year (April 5th)
+- P60 is issued at the end of the tax year (April 5th) and will include any student loan deductions made.

-and does not include any student loan deductions made, so you will need to provide your payslips for the year.
+- P45 is issued when you leave a job during a tax year and does not include any student loan deductions made, so you will need to provide your payslips for the year.

 - Company cars;